sparameswaran/service-registry-broker/README.md

    cf set-env <appName> SECURITIY_USER_PASSWORD <UserPassword>
 ```

+* Servce instance creation can consume additional set of parameters using "-c <parameter.json>" syntax during `cf create-service` invocation.
+These additional parameters would be surfaced in the credentials map when a consumer application binds to the specific service instance, along with any other credentials associated with the service plan.
+This allows users to override credentials on per service instance basis.

 * There can be multiple set of services, each with unlimited plans.

 * Each plan in any service would be associated with one and only credentials row.